-Demonstration of compliance with all applicable requirements of the California Water Code pertaining to Urban Water Management Plan and Water Shortage Contingency Plan is provided in Appendix L. Appendix L was developed based on the UWMP Checklist provided in the Guidebook.
+Demonstration of compliance with all applicable requirements of the California Water Code pertaining to Urban Water Management Plan and Water Shortage Contingency Plan is provided in Appendix L. Appendix L was developed based on the UWMP Checklist provided in the Guidebook and is organized by subject.

-Appendix A - Notifications Letters
+Appendix A - Notification Letters